Chris Young (pitcher): Pitching style

 Young was not a traditional power pitcher.
 He was said to be a control pitcher in a 6 ft 10 in power pitcher's body—his pitching style was more like Greg Maddux's than that of five-time Cy Young Award winner Randy Johnson, who is the same height as Young.
 Young was traded three times partly because of the low velocity of his fastball, which was in the 83–87 miles per hour (133.6–140 km/h) range.
 Young learned how to use precise location to make his fastball effective.
 He had also been compared to another control pitcher, Jim Palmer, because Young similarly induced popups and fly ball outs with deceptive late movement on his high fastballs.
 Over 50% of the balls put in play against him were fly balls.
 Of the flyballs hit off Young in 2007, 3.8% were home runs. while the average was about 11%.
 From 2003 to 2006 the best single-season percentage was 6.2% by Dontrelle Willis in 2005.

 Young's mid-2000s repertoire included fastballs, curveballs, sliders and changeups.
 His curveball was a slow curveball and his 85 mph fastball was described by former teammate and catcher Mike Piazza as having late life and late movement that seemed to jump.
 His curveball was used to keep the hitters off balance so that they did not jump on his low-velocity fastball.
 Former Ranger pitching coach Orel Hershiser said Young had the ability to throw his fastball to all locations effectively which gave him a chance at success.
 Hershiser described Young's pitches as sneaky fast because his methodical delivery and size gave him deception.
 This delivery also left him susceptible to stolen bases due to the relatively long time it took for him to deliver a pitch from the stretch.
 By 2012, nearly all of his pitches were fastballs or sliders.

 Batting

 Throughout his career, Young had a career .150 batting average, including 31 hits, eight of which were extra base hits (six doubles, one triple, and one home run).
 He never recorded a stolen base.
 Only a handful of former Princeton players have hit a major league home run.
 Before Young's home run in 2008, Moe Berg had been the last Princeton alumnus to hit one (1939).

 Personal life

 Young's wife, Elizabeth Patrick, is the great-granddaughter of Lester Patrick, who was the namesake of the National Hockey League's Patrick Division and the Lester Patrick Trophy.
-Her father is Dick Patrick, the President of the Washington Capitals and a minority owner.
-She was also a member of the Princeton University class of 2002, and she attended law school in Washington, D.C.
-The couple have three children together.
+Her father is Dick Patrick, the president of the Washington Capitals and a minority owner.
+She also graduated from Princeton in 2002 and attended law school in Washington, D.C.
+The couple have three children.